lordmulder/HashSet/README.md

 * `value`
   The value to be associated with the given key.

+* `update`
+  If the map already contains the specified key, then if this parameter is *non-zero*, the value associated with the existing key will be updated; otherwise, the value currently associated with key remains unchanged.

 #### Return value

 On success, this function returns *zero*.
 On error, the appropriate error code is returned.
 Possible error codes include: